u-Sir/peek-pop/README.md

 # FAQ

 ### Is it possible to set a popup always on top?
 Due to browser add-on limitations, this can't be done directly by the add-on.
-However, you can use third-party software like **PowerToys** to achieve this.
+However, you can use third-party software like **PowerToys - Always On Top** to achieve this.
 Don't forget to uncheck **"Close popup when origin window is focused"** on the settings page.

 ### Why are other actions triggered during preview?
 Try disabling other add-ons to see if the issue persists.
 If you're using Edge, also check **`edge://settings/superDragDrop`**.
 If the problem continues, please create an issue.